)

 You can access a large library of articles on auto, home, and health insurance products on the ValuePenguin site.
 Its breakdowns and calculators may help you make smarter financial decisions, and its insurance quote tool can provide a list of companies to get quotes from.
 Unfortunately, you may not receive actual quotes from insurance companies, as you’ll see below.

-Despite some positive reviews, many customers complain about spam from third parties and insurance companies after entering their information.
+Despite some positive customer reviews, many customers complain about spam from third parties and insurance companies after entering their information.
 Be sure to read the fine print before submitting your information to understand what you consent to by requesting quotes from the site.

 How to Compare Car Insurance Quotes on ValuePenguin